-You must file your Notice of Protest with the ARB no later than May 15 or 30 days after the appraisal district mailed the Notice of Appraised Value, whichever is later.
+You must file your notice of protest with the ARB no later than May 15 or 30 days after the appraisal district mailed the notice of appraised value, whichever is later.
 You may request an evening or Saturday hearing.
 The ARB will notify you at least 15 days in advance of the date, time and place of your hearing.
 Under certain circumstances, you may be entitled to a postponement of the hearing to a later date.
 The ARB begins hearings around May 15 and generally completes them by July 20.
-Start and end dates can vary from appraisal district to appraisal district.
+Start and end dates can vary by appraisal district.

-At least 14 days before your protest hearing, the appraisal district will mail a copy of this pamphlet; a copy of the adpoted ARB procedures; and a statement that you may request a copy of the data, schedules, formulas and any other information the chief appraiser will introduce at your hearing.
+At least 14 days before your protest hearing, the appraisal district will mail a copy of this pamphlet; a copy of the adopted ARB hearing procedures; and a statement that you may request a copy of the data, schedules, formulas and any other information the chief appraiser will introduce at your hearing.

-You or your agent may appear at the ARB hearing in person, by telephone conference call, videoconference or by filing a written affidavit.
+You or your authorized representative may appear at the ARB hearing in person, by telephone conference call, videoconference or by filing a written affidavit.
 To appear by telephone conference call or videoconference, you must provide written notice at least 10 days before the hearing, and any evidence must be submitted by written affidavit delivered to the ARB before the hearing begins.
 ARBs in counties with populations less than 100,000 that also lack the technological capabilities for videoconferences are not required to provide them.

 If you fail to appear, you may lose the right to be heard by the ARB on the protest and the right to appeal.
-If you or your agent fails to appear at a hearing, you are entitled to a new hearing if you file with the ARB, not later than four days after your hearing date, a written statement showing good cause for failing to appear and request a new hearing.
+If you or your authorized representative fails to appear at a hearing, you are entitled to a new hearing if you file with the ARB, not later than four days after your hearing date, a written statement showing good cause for failing to appear and request a new hearing.
 Good cause is defined as a reason that includes an error or mistake that was not intentional or was not the result of conscious indifference and will not cause undue delay or injury to the person authorized to extend the deadline or grant a rescheduling.

-What Steps to Take to Prepare for Protest Hearing
+What Steps to Take to Prepare for a Protest Hearing

 You should consult with the appraisal district staff about your property's value.
 Ask questions about items you do not understand.
-The appraisal district is required to provide copies of documents that you request, at no charge via first class mail or electronically by agreement.
+The appraisal district is required to provide copies of documents that you request, at no charge via first class mail or electronically by filing a written request to exchange electronic communications on a form prescribed by the Comptroller for that purpose.
 Many appraisal districts provide a great deal of information on their websites at no charge.